In-Person Therapy in San Francisco & Online Throughout California

 I’m Natalie, a psychodynamic therapist in San Francisco.

 I work with people who often recognize themselves in what you’ve just read.
-They tend to be thoughtful and self-aware, and yet still find themselves feeling stuck in ways that don’t fully make sense and don’t feel fulfilling.
+Many are thoughtful, reflective, and self-aware, and yet still find themselves feeling stuck in ways that don’t fully make sense or feel fulfilling.

 I welcome people of all identities and backgrounds, and I aim to create a space where you feel seen, respected, and able to show up as you are.